williamlinplayzlegitpiano/15Llabreportone/one.md

 If the current working directory is a repository or file, `cd` will change the current working directory to `/home` in the command prompt. `cd` does not have output.

+Example 2: Using the command with a path to a *directory* as an argument

+Command: `cd (directory name)`